-General and administrative expenses
+Selling, general and administrative expenses

-For the six months ended October 31, 2003, total general and administrative expenses were \$2,496,000 or 26.8% of total sales.
-Included in general and administrative expenses are \$878,000 for salaries, commissions, and payroll taxes.
+For the six months ended October 31, 2003, total selling, general and administrative expenses were \$2,525,000 or 27.1% of total revenue.
+For the six months ended October 31, 2002, selling, general and administrative expenses were \$397,000 or 65.4%.
+The percentage decrease is due to the management of our cost structure as we leverage our incremental revenue dollars in fiscal 2004.
+For the six months ended October 31, 2003, included in selling, general and administrative expenses are \$878,000 for salaries, commissions and payroll taxes.
 The increase in salaries and payroll taxes is due the increase in headcount as a result of the acquisition of Invisinet, Walker and Clayborn.
 In addition, Walker employs union employees for whom it incurred \$545,000 in union benefits during the six month period.
 Professional fees were \$372,000, with the increase due primarily to an increase in investor relations, accounting and legal fees.
-Insurance costs were \$287,000 and rent for office facilities was \$113,000.
-Other general and administrative expenses totaled \$301,000.
-For the six months ended October 31, 2003, total general and administrative expenses for the wireless infrastructure segment were \$455,000, and \$1,625,000 for the specialty communications segment.
+Insurance costs were \$287,000 and rent for office facilities was